Discover trends from Search Insights report

-The Search Insights report includes data visualization to help you discover trends and provide a high-level overview of the search performance of your site.
+The Search Insights report includes data visualization to help you discover trends and provide an overview of your site's search performance.

-- Total searches - The amount of searches in the selected timeframe.
+- Total searches - The number of searches in the selected timeframe.

-- Click-through rate - The percentage of searches that led to at least one clicked result.
-To calculate the number of total searches that resulted in at least one search result click, multiply Total searches x Click-through rate.
+- Click-through rate (CTR) - The percentage of searches that led to at least one clicked result.
+This shows if your users are finding what

 Apply filters to adjust the data visualization to specific sources, user types, timeframes, and keywords.

-Why would a single search have multiple result clicks?
+Why would a single search have multiple clicks?

-This can depend on users intentions.
-Some queries are research-based, in which users intend to read multiple documents to better understand multiple aspects of a particular subject.
+This can depend on users' intentions.
+Some queries are research-based, in which users intend to read multiple documents to better understand different aspects of a particular subject.
 Although these types of queries can have multiple clicks, it does not necessarily reflect poor search result relevancy.

 Optimize your queries

-Now that you know about the high-level view of your search, learn how to analyze searches further to better understand your users and optimize search performance.
+Now that you have a high-level view of your search, learn how to analyze searches further to better understand your users and optimize your search performance.